 3. Practice listening comprehension.

 Getting your students to speak is only half of the equation!
 They have to be able to understand what is being said, too.
-Fun games like BINGO and LA CLAQUE ! (our name for vocabulary slap) are great at practicing listening comprehension.
+Fun games like BINGO and LA CLAQUE ! (our name for vocabulary slap) are great at practicing listening comprehension and making it feel like a game – because it is!
 La Claque activity also includes printable flashcards for 0-100 + bonus words mille, million, and milliard.
 Send them home with students who need extra help.

 Some students just have to write it to retain it.
 Speaking, listening, and seeing the numbers are all crucial to long-term retention, but the last step is independent, written practice.
 You’ll find it all in this EASY PRINTABLE PACKET for students.
 There are writing activities, speaking activities and games, exit tickets, and a short assessment.

-If you want to include all these elements, they are a conveniently bundled together with a discount of 20%.
-Find it HERE.
+If you want to include all these elements, they are a conveniently bundled together with a great discount!